“I brought a friend,” said Jesus. “Arnold, this is Peter. Peter, Arnold Schnabel.”

 “What I was thinking about?”

 “Yes.
 What you were thinking about.
 Ahem.
 The soft curve of her caramel-colored neck.
-The space between those top two unbuttoned buttons on her shirtwaist.
-The way she smells like -- like butterscotch, isn't it?”
+The swelling of her breasts under the thin material of her blue dress.
+The way she smells like — like ‘butterscotch’, isn’t it?”

 “The thought is as culpable as the deed.”